Food Waste

 Residents in these places are provided with two food waste caddies; a small caddy is for use inside your home and a larger caddy is used when you put your food waste out for collection.

 For those that do not have a food waste collection service, you could always help reduce the amount of waste that end up in landfill by producing your own compost.
-For further details click here.
+Find out how to compost at home here.

 Items to put in your food caddy